 Please read this page before submitting as it covers guidelines, how to submit, and tips for recording.
 Feel free to get in touch if you have any questions.

-***Submissions for Class of 2020 are currently open***
+***Submissions for Episode 8 are now open***

 - For copyright reasons you must perform only your own, original work.
 We accept previously published pieces, but please ensure you adhere to the re-submission guidelines of the original publisher.